 Revd John Quick – co-opted under Rule M15(1)(k)

-PCC Secretary & Electoral Roll Officer (appointed by the PCC on 23 March) - Victoria Stevens
+PCC Secretary & Electoral Roll Officer (appointed by PCC, not a PCC Member) - Victoria Stevens

 From Windsor Church News June 2023 (this article predates the formation of the Parish of Central Windsor from the three previous parishes)